abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Isomorphism and composition
 ---

-An interesting fact about isomorphisms is that if we have functions that convert a member of set $A$ to a member of set $B$, and the other way around, then, because of functional composition, we know that any function from/to $A$ has a corresponding function from/to $B$.
+An interesting fact about isomorphisms is that if we have functions that convert a member of set $A$ to a member of set $B$, and the other way around, then, because of functional composition, we know that any function from $A$ has a corresponding function from $B$ and the other way around.

 ![The architecture of isomorphism](../01_set/isomorphism_general.svg)